craftercms/docs/source/by-role/developer/upgrade/migrate-site-to-elasticsearch.rst

 And make sure to commit your changes to ``craftercms-plugin.yaml``.

-.. _migrating-a-site-from-previous-elasticsearch-client:
+.. _migrating-a-site-from-previous-OpenSearch-client:

 =======================================================
-Migrating a site from the previous Elasticsearch client
+Migrating a site from the previous OpenSearch client
 =======================================================
 .. version_tag::
    :label: Since
    :version: 4.0.0

-CrafterCMS 4.0 provides two different Elasticsearch clients, this is because Elasticsearch has released a new Java API Client to replace the Rest High Level Client and during the transition period both will work.
-So if you are upgrading from CrafterCMS 3.1 and your site already uses Elasticsearch it will continue to work with some small changes, but it is highly recommended to migrate to the new client to avoid any issues in future releases when the Rest High Level Client is completely removed.
+CrafterCMS 4.0 provides two different OpenSearch clients, this is because OpenSearch has released a new Java API Client to replace the Rest High Level Client and during the transition period both will work.
+So if you are upgrading from CrafterCMS 3.1 and your site already uses OpenSearch it will continue to work with some small changes, but it is highly recommended to migrate to the new client to avoid any issues in future releases when the Rest High Level Client is completely removed.

-Migrating to the new Elasticsearch client should not require too much effort:
+Migrating to the new OpenSearch client should not require too much effort:

 - If the existing code uses the builder classes you will need to replace them with the equivalent in the new client
 - If the existing code uses a map DSL it only needs to be replaced with the new lambda structure

-For additional information about the new client you can read the official `documentation <https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/api-conventions.html>`_
+For additional information about the new client you can read the official `documentation <https://www.elastic.co/guide/en/OpenSearch/client/java-api-client/current/api-conventions.html>`_